oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

   default     = "store.example.com"
 }
 ```
+> **CHOOSING A REGION**: In this example, multiple resources have availability zones requirements.
+The default region in `resource_group_location` is _eastus2_.
+You can choose a different region, but make sure it has [availability zones support](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support).

 With the Terraform configuration ready, ensure the Azure CLI has an active subscription with the following line:

-> **IMPORTANT NOTE**
-> For this demo, the chosen VM size is __Standard_B2s_v2__, and the selected architecture requires a minimum node count of 4.
-The architecture will not run under the Azure free account, so please don't forget to delete the architecture after the test to avoid unwanted costs.

 ```shell
 az account list
 ```

+> **IMPORTANT NOTE**
+> For this demo, the selected VM size is __Standard_B2s_v2__, and the deployed architecture requires a **minimum node count of 4**.
+The architecture will not run under the Azure free account, so please don't forget to delete the architecture after the test to avoid unwanted costs.

-Also, verify you have the available cores quota for the minimum node count of 4 (8 cores):
+Verify you have the available cores quota for the minimum node count of 4 (8 cores):

 ```shell
 az quota show --resource-name standardBsv2Family --scope /subscriptions/<account-id>/providers/Microsoft.Compute/locations/eastus2
 ```

+> **QUOTA REQUESTS**: While writing this post, for some regions, quota requests were denied without reason.
+An alternate region was suggested by support team, for which the quota request succeeded.
+You can send quota requests through the Azure [portal](https://portal.azure.com/#view/Microsoft_Azure_Capacity/QuotaMenuBlade/~/myQuotas).

 Next, initialize the Terraform workspace and plan the changes: